sumitrj/Workshops/README.md

 # Workshops

 I've recently started to make tutorial versions of various workshops I've given as a Microsoft Student Partner, Technical Head of IET-VIT and MLH LocalHost Speaker/Organizer.
 I intend to post tutorial versions of the list of workshops given below.
 As of now you can find the first 5.
-You can explore [my GitHub repositories](https://github.com/sumitrj?tab=repositories) for more projects to learn from.
+You can explore [my GitHub repositories](https://github.com/sumitrj?tab=repositories) and find more projects to learn from.

 Happy Learning!